 - Click the ModelBuilder tab on the ribbon.

 - In the View group, click the Auto Layout button .

-The model is arranged in a logical order.
-The model should resemble the example below:
+The model is arranged in a logical order and resembles the example below:

-- In the Geoprocessing pane, from the Analysis toolset, drag the Solve tool into the model window.
+- In the Geoprocessing pane, in the Analysis toolset, drag the Solve tool into the model window.